Cray-HPE/hms-simulation-environment/README.md

         cray config set core hostname=https://localhost:8443
         ```

-1. Standup the simulation environment with a desired hardware topology:
+1. Standup the simulation environment with a desired hardware topology.
+The desired hardware topology can selected by choosing one of the existing SLS state files present in the `configs/sls/`.

     ```bash
     ./run.py configs/sls/small_mountain.json
     ```

-    The desired hardware topology can selected by choosing one of the existing SLS state files present in the `configs/sls/`.

-    The `--rie-image` flag can be specified
+    The `--rie-image` flag can be specified to override the default RIE image in use.

 1. The simulation environment is now ready for use.
 All hardware has been discovered, and ready for use.
 See the [Use cases](#use-cases) section for some things to try out.